ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Merkle Tree Leaves

+In general, a Transparency Service backed by a Merkle tree will have different types of leaves.
+In the following, the structure of those leaves used for countersigning is described.
+Note that the tree root signing operation is agnostic to any specific leaf content since each leaf is seen as an opaque byte stream.
+In this document, receipts are defined for countersigning leaves.

-The content of a leaf is defined as the concatenation of three byte streams:
+The content of a countersigning leaf is defined as the concatenation of three byte streams:

 1. the hash of the CCF write set (see [TBD]), where write set is an opaque byte stream that is the serialization of CCF state changes,